mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 Remember how we called `this.import()` to import the `moment.js` file into the build pipeline and the `vendor.js` file?
-The `import()` method currently only works for files inside the `bower_components` and `vendor` folders.
-This was done for reasons of build performance but might be something that will be support at some point in the future once other issues are resolved.
+The `import()` method currently only works for files inside the `bower_components` and `vendor` folders, but not the `node_modules` folder.
+This was done for reasons of build performance but might change at some point in the future once other issues are resolved.
+As we cannot simply import `moment` from the `node_modules` folder we have to find another way for loading the newly installed dependency into the app.

 At this point we could just stop and give up, but instead we will use a workaround that "moves" the file into our `vendor` folder and import it from there.
-Instead of actually moving it though we will tell Ember CLI to move it automatically as part of the build process.
+Instead of actually moving it as part of the installation process though we tell Ember CLI to move it automatically as part of the build process.

 To implement this we will need the fundamental [broccoli-funnel](https://github.com/broccolijs/broccoli-funnel) and